parkerhiggins3/Operating-Systems-Assignment-1-Parker-Higgins/Operating Systems Programming Assignment 1/os_pa_1/readme.txt

 For starters, I decided to use a Makefile in order to compile the files I am using.

-The destroy files are made in order to test the shared memory when I was writing the program and should be disregarded.

 The table.h and table.c files are made to hold the shared memory and the functions that both the producer and consumer use.

 When the producer is run, it writes a random number to the memory location.